Potuluri Veerabrahmam

-Potuluri Veerabrahmendhra swami varu (popularly known as Brahmam garu), was an Indian Hindu saint, who lived in gadapa (now- use kadapa) Andhra Pradesh region.
-He is most notable in Andhra for his work Kalagnanam, a book of predictions written in Telugu somewhere around 16th century.
-It forecasts many incidents which are proved to be correct by the posterity.
-His prophetic texts in Kalagnanam are the Govinda Vakyas and Jeevaikya Bodha.
+Potuluri Veerabrahmam (పోతులూరి వీరబ్రహ్మేంద్రస్వామి, also known as Brahmamgaru), was a Hindu saint who lived in Andhra Pradesh.
+He is known for the Kalagnanam, a book of predictions written in Telugu around the 16th century.

 Legendary account

-According to a legend, Veerabrahmam was born to a religious couple, Paripurnayacharya and Prakruthamba, near the river Sarasvati River in the village of Brahmandapuram.
-The couple abandoned Swamy at birth and Veerambrahmam was brought up at Atri Mahamuni Ashram near Kashi (present-day Varanasi).
+According to a legend, Veerabrahmam was born to a religious couple, Paripurnayacharya and Prakruthamba, near the river Sarasvati River in Brahmandapuram.
+The couple abandoned him at birth and Veerambrahmam was brought up at Atri Mahamuni ashram near Varanasi.
 Later Veerabhojayacharya, Head of the Papagni Mutt, Chikballapur, Karnataka, was on a pilgrimage with his wife.
-The couple visited the Sage Atri Ashram, and Sage Atri gave the child to the couple.
+The couple visited the Sage Atri ashram, and sage Atri gave the child to the couple.
 They received the child as a divine gift and returned to Papagni Mutt.
 The child was named 'Veeram Bhotlaiah'.